 Port's service catalog is built on a flexible data model that teams define themselves.
 Rather than providing a predefined structure for services, dependencies, and teams, Port gives you a blank canvas to create custom entities and relationships.

 This approach offers maximum flexibility.
-If your organization has unique requirements, like tracking AI models, data pipelines, or custom infrastructure patterns, Port's extensible catalog can accommodate them.
+If your organization has unique requirements, Port's extensible catalog can accommodate them.
 You define the properties, relationships, and metadata that matter to your organization.

-The trade-off is complexity and time to value.
-Getting a Port catalog up and running requires significant configuration work.
+However, getting a Port catalog up and running requires significant configuration work.
 You need to define your data model, set up integrations to populate data, and create the views and dashboards that make the catalog useful.
-For organizations with dedicated platform teams and complex requirements, this investment makes sense.
 For teams that want a catalog running quickly with minimal configuration, alternatives like Cortex provide pre-built data models and automatic discovery that deliver value in days rather than months.

 AI-powered workflows and self-service actions